It’s been a great summer of training.

 If for whatever reason you don’t feel your hamstrings firing, simply perform a few reps of an exercise where you do.

-For instance, I have guys perform a Ball Leg Curl or Machine Leg Curl for 3-5 reps before performing the Back Extension to help “turn on” their hamstrings.
+For instance, I have guys perform a Ball Leg Curl or Machine Leg Curl for 3-5 reps before performing the Back Extension.
+This helps them “turn on” their hamstrings.
+After performing the leg curl, immediately go to the Back Extension.
+As you perform the reps focus on re-creating that same feeling in your hamstrings.

 Progression 2- Hands behind head